 Qualebook

-The source code of each part indicates the main language of the content
+The source code of each content document identifies its primary language

 Objectives